 By Claire Bacon, ACN, CNC

 We all have different reasons for eating the way we do.
-Vegetarians choose to eat only plant sources because they believe it’s a healthier choice: better for the planet and better for humans.
+Vegetarians choose to eat only plant sources of protein because they believe it’s a healthier choice: better for the planet and better for humans.
 There’s no doubt, it’s better for the animals, too!

 The challenge for Vegetarians is to consume a wide variety of plant protein sources, in order to obtain all 9 Essential Amino Acids.
 If we want to be strong and resilient, amino acids are the key nutrient that might be lacking in a vegetarian diet.
 Certain amino acids are termed ‘essential’ because they cannot be formed within the body from other sources, and must be consumed from a variety of protein foods in the diet.